BawdyAnarchist/QubesTricks/i3wm/README.md

-### config_mods
-Extra workspaces, expanded key bindings, and a couple improvements (commented).
-Review and merge with your own config.

 ### i3gen.conf
 Copy to dom0:  */home/user/.config/i3/i3gen.conf*<br>
 Qubes+i3 is a great combo, but you quickly run out of key bindings with numerous VM/command pairs.
 This automates creation of i3 modes and keybindings to: